 You want to go on rowing, kayaking swimming, and diving, or maybe even want to take a simple shower with your watch still on your wrist?
-Water resistance is the factor you must consider.
+Water-resistance is the factor you must consider.

 You are purchasing an expensive watch, you definitely want it to be beautiful and classy.
 As GPS watches are meant to be worn outside, some brands usually don’t consider this factor and functionality takes the lead and you have to settle for a less classy design.

-People have different wrist sizes, some have bigger wrists and a watch with bigger bezel will suit them as contrary to people with small wrist.
+People have different wrist sizes, some have bigger wrists and a watch with a bigger bezel will suit them as contrary to people with small wrist.
 For your convenience, we have described the design of each watch to assist you in making this decision.

 From steps taken and distance covered to calories burnt and heart rate monitoring, GPS watches provide a plethora of features.
 This is an important factor in determining the GPS watch you go for.
-Some have limited usage in terms of different sports profile you can select from like Forerunner 15 and others have all the possible fitness tracking features you can think of like Fenix 5 and Suunto Traverse.
+Some have limited usage in terms of different sports profiles you can select from like Forerunner 15 and others have all the possible fitness tracking features you can think of like Fenix 5 and Suunto Traverse.

 Sapphire glass is much more efficient and elegant than mineral glass.
 Sapphire glass is scratchless and can stand trauma, but the price for any sapphire model can be on the higher side.

 Another thing in the display is the color of the screen.
 Some watches have black and white screen and some have a vibrant display so it depends on the user’s choice.
-It doesn't really affect the quality of watch.
+It doesn't really affect the quality of the watch.

-Readability of the display should also be considered.
+The readability of the display should also be considered.
 Some watches have good readability under sunlight and some have zero readability under the sunlight.